Form 3250, Part IV: Reporting Gifts from Foreign Persons

 Meet the Author

 Arielle Tucker is a Certified Financial Planner™ and IRS Enrolled Agent with Connected Financial Planning.
-She’s spent over a decade working with US expats on US tax and financial planning issues.
-She is passionate about working with US expats and their families to help secure their financial future reflective of their core values.
-Arielle grew up in New York and has lived throughout the US, Germany, and Switzerland.
+She's spent over a decade working with U.S. expats on U.S. tax and financial planning issues.
+She is passionate about working with U.S. expats and their families to help secure a financial future that is reflective of their core values.
+Arielle grew up in New York and has lived throughout the U.S., Germany, and Switzerland.